titanclass/flip-flop-protocol/README.md

 *A client/multi-server event-bus protocol suitable for low-speed, half-duplex communications.*

-Flip-flop is an OSI-style application layer protocol optimised for half-duplex communication where a single client may commmand one of a number of servers.
+Flip-flop is an OSI-style application layer protocol optimised for half-duplex communication where a single client may command one of a number of servers.
 The server matching the address of a command will respond with an event.
 No other server is permitted to respond.

 Commands instruct a server to do something, normally resulting in an event.
 All commands convey an offset to the last event that the client received.
 Commands are user-definable and have an id.